Unlocking London: My journey through the Open House Festival

 Convoys Wharf

-Convoys Wharf, nestled along the Thames, has a rich tapestry of history.
+Convoys Wharf, nestled along the Thames, has a rich history.
 Once home to a royal shipyard and a picturesque garden, it later transformed into a cattle market and military storage.
 However, the 1980s saw Rupert Murdoch take over, demolishing its historic structures and selling the land to a Hong Kong billionaire.
 For a decade and a half, the site remained dormant.
 But recently, construction of houses has commenced on this expansive land.

 I enjoyed meeting Roo and Vanessa from the Sayes Court Garden organisation during my visit.
 They’re trying to revive a fragment of the site’s legacy by reintroducing vegetable gardens.